author, ARTIST, naturalist

-Jamie K. Reaser is a scientist, philosopher, award-winning writer, artist, and regenerative farmer.
+Jamie K. Reaser is an award-winning writer, philosopher, and ecologist.
 In all forms, Jamie’s work explores the inter-relatedness of Nature and human nature.
 She is tended by the meandering Rockfish River and steadfast Blue Ridge Mountains of central Virginia.

 "I believe that people can return from the wintering grounds.
 Animals will depart the ground of scarcity when abundance becomes available to them elsewhere."